tobikuhlmann/OLS-biased-inference/README.md

-## Robust estimation and prediction:
+## Robust OLS estimation and prediction
 ##### What happens to OLS if core assumptions are not met?

 Tobias Kuhlmann and Yuting Xu